Welcome to George Fischer Middle School

 • Board of Education Meeting

-The next Board of Education meeting will be held on Tuesday, May 27, 2025, at the Carmel High School.
-The meeting will begin at 5:30 p.m., followed by an immediate entry into a 90-minute Executive Session.
-The public portion of the meeting will begin with a Budget Public Hearing at 7:00 p.m., immediately followed by a regular Board of Education meeting.
+The next Board of Education meeting will be held on Tuesday, October 7, 2025, at the Carmel High School.
+The meeting will begin at 5:30 p.m. immediately followed by a proposed entry into executive session.
+The public portion of the meeting will begin at 7:00 p.m.

 Community members who wish to speak during the public comment section of the Board meeting are asked to sign up in advance using our Public Comment Sign-up Form here: https://forms.office.com/r/SnQBCFWYy8